The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \mathbf{B}_\perp \coloneqq \mathbf{B} - \mathbf{B}_\parallel \end{align} \]

-the remaining portion of $\mathbf{B}$ that is perpendicular to $\mathbf{A}$, as will be shown.
-It applies
+the remaining component of $\mathbf{B}$, which is perpendicular to $\mathbf{A}$, as will be shown.
+One has

 \[ \begin{align} \mathbf{B}_\parallel = \left(\frac{1}{\left|\mathbf{A}\right|^2}\mathbf{A}\cdot\mathbf{B}\right)\mathbf{A}. \end{align} \]